A content brief is an essential communication tool to ensure that anyone working on your content, gets it right.

 - Visual Elements

-Treat this section like an overview of sorts, a section that clearly defines your titles, word count, target keywords and more.
+Treat this section like an overview as it needs to clearly outline various points such as your titles, word count, target keywords and more.

 A standard content brief overview for writers typically consists of the following: